onja-org/w2_css_js_mini_project/README.md

 ### 🎨 Design Guidelines

 **Creative Freedom**: Make this dashboard your own!
-The layout structure above is required, but you have complete creative control over:
+The layout structure above is required, but how it is styled is up to you.
+The screenshot is just an example of how your music player might look.
+You have complete creative control over:

 - **Colors & Theme**: Dark mode, light mode, colorful, monochrome - your choice!
 - **Typography**: Font families, sizes, weights